JayNightmare/Simple-Portfolio/README.md

 ```

 ### Custom Domain
-This project is configured for the custom domain `portfolio.endpoint-system.uk`.
-To use your own:
+This project is configured for the github-pages domain.
+If you want to use your own custom domain:

 1. Update the `homepage` field in `package.json`
 2. Modify the `CNAME` file in the `public` folder